yjorozco/nodeconcepts/README.md

 # nodeconcepts

-this is a  Stephen Grider course Node Advance
+this is the Stephen Grider's Node Advance Course